 5. Strategists and Leaders

 At the same time, some people love to lead and be strategists and play this game for that reason.
 Planning the battlefield and putting everyone in the correct position is like playing chess.
 To be able to lead players and direct them, leaders require certain social skills and talents as well.
 If a leader has those skills, they can figure out a similar minded team from their alliance to appoint to help them out with the hard task.
 Usually that’s how an alliance’s leadership is formed.

 Champions are players who pick their battles and focus on their tactics and strategies to win a higher place in events of the game.
 There are alliances in-game that are well known for their brilliant performances in events like Alliance conquest because of their unique strategies.
 There are players who are always in the top 3 of Lord of Lords just because their speed up economy is on a top level.
 There are players who save up their marching boot items so they could be faster in killing enemies in KvK for a higher score…

 To fight is to play with adrenaline rushing in your veins.
 Fighters in this game can be classified into two subclasses that can overlap (one player can be in multiple groups):

 a) Zero castle fighters: Rally leaders and rally fillers can decide to keep low enough troops that they can hide when they are attacked.
 This will help them to concentrate their firepower on enemies they can defeat and to dodge attacks from enemies that will defeat them.
-Being a zero castle fighter means you can’t be a Trainer (Builder) as you need to keep your troop count low to be able to hide them.
+Being a zero castle fighter means you can’t be a Trainer (from the Builder class) as you need to keep your troop count low to be able to hide them.
 Zero castles have an easier time porting to new kingdoms which makes them a great choice for merit hunters.
 Here is a complete guide about how to play as a zero castle.

 Fighters can play for different endgame goals but the main goal is to see war.
 For fighters, this game is created to be a battleground.
 “In the game of thrones you win or you die.”
-Some fighters are more focused on conquering (like during castle siege or champion city siege), some like to see their enemies bleed and lose troops even if it’s not during an event and some others play to show off their kill and merit points.
-Merit is a special point given to players who kill or lose T3 and T4 troops when they are fighting players who unlocked Knight nobility rank or are higher (Knight 1 nobility rank unlocks when a player reaches 30m power for the first time).
+Some fighters are more focused on conquering as in the Champion class, some like to see their enemies bleed and lose troops even if it’s not during an event and some others play to show off their kill and merit points.
+Merit is a special point given to players who kill or lose T3, T4 and T5 troops when they are fighting players who unlocked Knight nobility rank or are higher (Knight 1 nobility rank unlocks when a player reaches 30m power for the first time).
 The term merit huntermeans a player or group of players/alliances that raid other kingdoms to kill their troops and gain more merit.
 To avoid getting raided by merit hunters or invaders when you’re offline, always bubble your account before leaving the game or have a protector who will do it for you.